-Bengaluru, as a city needs to move from a ‘reactive’ mode, wherein we discuss and debate after an untoward or unfortunate incident hits main stream media, to a ‘preventive’ mode wherein we citizens are aware and take responsibility for safety of women and children.
+Bengaluru, as a city needs to move from a ‘reactive’ mode, wherein we discuss and debate after an untoward or unfortunate incident hits mainstream media, to a ‘preventive’ mode wherein we citizens are aware and take responsibility for the safety of women and children.

 Suraksha App is a fully integrated personal safety app.
-The App turns a smartphone into a discreet personal safety device for use during emergency.
-A call of service to Police can be triggered by simply activating the SOS button like icon on one’s cell phone.
-We would urge every citizen, male or female to install the Suraksha app on their phone.
+The app turns a smartphone into a discreet personal safety device for use during an emergency.
+A call of service to the Police can be triggered by simply activating the SOS button like icon on one’s cell phone.
+We would urge every citizen, male, or female to install the Suraksha app on their phone.

-Mr. Suneel Kumar, Commissioner, Bangalore City Police, launched the campaign film and said that BCP is deeply committed to safety of women.
-He shared details of BCP’s infrastructural efforts through Suraksha app, Namma 100, Pink Hoysala and Parihar.
-He emphasised on the need for various organisations working for this cause, as is being done by B.PAC, to come together in order to see the safety level increase significantly in the city.
+Mr. Suneel Kumar, Commissioner, Bangalore City Police, launched the campaign film and said that BCP is deeply committed to the safety of women.
+He shared details of BCP’s infrastructural efforts through the Suraksha app, Namma 100, Pink Hoysala, and Parihar.
+He emphasized the need for various organizations working for this cause, as is being done by B.PAC, to come together in order to see the safety level increase significantly in the city.

-Mr. Sean Kelly, Australian Consul General for South India, launched the Campaign website.
-He expressed his strong appreciation for this campaign, and the need to keep these efforts toward women safety consistent and ongoing.
+Mr. Sean Kelly, Australian Consul-General for South India, launched the Campaign website.
+He expressed his strong appreciation for this campaign, and the need to keep these efforts toward women’s safety consistent and ongoing.

-The campaign will be run on media platforms such as radio, print, theatre and social media.
+The campaign will be run on media platforms such as radio, print, theatre, and social media.
 Further, awareness on safety tools will be carried by partners such as BMTC and Auto Unions.
-Ms. Chitra Talwar, Director B.SAFE, emphasised the grassroots work that will be undertaken in 10 wards by enabling citizens with bystander intervention tools, with the support of all stakeholders.
+Ms. Chitra Talwar, Director B.SAFE, emphasized the grassroots work that will be undertaken in 10 wards by enabling citizens with bystander intervention tools, with the support of all stakeholders.